 The settings are divided into several sections.

-First, you set a name and, if desired, a color in the basic settings.
+First, you set a name and choose a color.

-If you choose a color, however you must note that rejected absences of this type will also be displayed in the selected color in the calendar.
+If you choose a color, note that rejected absences of this type will also be displayed in the selected color in the calendar.
 The default white color has the advantage that declined absences of that type will turn red and confirmed ones will turn green in the absence calendar.

-You can then decide and set whether the absence should be offset against the holiday entitlement of the employee.
-If the absence is a type of vacation, for example company holidays, then the corresponding number of vacation days is automatically deducted from the employee.
+You can then decide whether the absence should be offset against the holiday entitlement of the employee.
+If the absence is a type of vacation, for example, company holidays, then the corresponding number of vacation days is automatically deducted from the employee.

-In the records, you can define whether and how the absence hours should be calculated.
+In the records section, you can define how the absence hours should be calculated.

 - Set target hours to zero

 The target hours are zeroed for the respective day and they overwrite the value in the employee profile.